Social Media Screening: a Candidate’s Perspective

 If it hasn’t started to make sense to you already, then you need to get with the social times, because social-media privacy is almost non-existent.
 Recruiters focus their attention to candidates’ and professionals’ social media profiles because of the information these things provide to them so freely.
 And, with social networks like LinkedIn, why wouldn’t they?

 But should recruiters lurk on our more personal accounts, like Facebook or Twitter?
 It’s debatable in my opinion, but the reality is that 83 percent of job seekers use Facebook to view job postings.
-Still, when social media users leave all kinds of content laying around for people to find, then we’re fair game.
+Still, when social media users leave all kinds of content laying around for people to find, then we’re fair game in the job market.
 So be smart, and don’t leave yourself out to dry by making costly social media mistakes.
 Be understanding of what social recruiters are looking for on specific social media channels.

 Be Social The Right Way